 Gillian Straine is a scientist and priest.
 From both perspectives, she says that healing is a subtle, multilayered thing, and in this afternoon

-we will explore healing in the Bible and contemporary science.
-We’ll also look at the role of prayer, consider the question of divine
+we will explore healing both in the Bible and contemporary science.
+We’ll look at the role of prayer, consider the question of divine

-The Revd Dr Gillian Straine trained as a professional scientist before being ordained, and is now the Director of the Guild of Health and St
+The Revd Dr Gillian Straine trained as a professional scientist before being ordained.
+She is the Director of the Guild of Health and St